In this study, the quality-by-design principle is applied instead of trial-and-error in the development of a liquid chromatography

 establish the design space, a region where we have baseline separation.
 In a classical tria-land-error approach one needed thousands of experiments

 and the final result might have been robust or not.
 It was hard to predict the resolution outside of an investigated area.

 Using intelligent software approaches, the number of measurements can be reduced by two or three orders of magnitude down

 to 12 runs (14,15).
 The critical point is the robustness of the separation.
 In trial-and-error approaches it is impossible

 to run hundreds of experiments; therefore the robustness is always under debate.
 Using intelligent software, 12 measurements

 are enough to get a robust method and indicate its limits (4).

-This article investigates the development of an HPLC method for a pharmaceutical drug and its impurities using modeling software
+This article investigates the development of an HPLC method for a pharmaceutical drug and its impurities using modelling software

 with multifactorial optimization of three measured critical HPLC method parameters — gradient time (t